64kramsystem/personal_notes/topics/chef.md

 By default, notifications are `:delayed` (executed at the end of the Chef client run).

 WATCH OUT!

-A subscription depends on the subscribed resource *change*; it won't work as intended for resources that are in a binary state (e.g. packages).
+- A subscription depends on the subscribed resource *change*; it won't work as intended for resources that are in a binary state (e.g. packages).
   When using a package configuration pattern, subscribe to the configfile change, not the package's.
+- It's not necessarily correct to subscribe a configuration to the package resource, because if the config is changed when the package is already installed, the change will be missed
+  See example below for package testing.

 ```ruby
 file '/etc/nginx/ssl/example.crt' do